macwinnie/python-helpers/README.md

 # Python Helpers

-This repository is a pyhton PIP module to ease daily coding.
+This repository is a pyhton module to ease daily coding.

 ## Versioning